mrsoltys/Teensy-Data-Logger/ReadMe.md

 ---

+### Using Teensy with Arduino

+Follow these instructions to use teensy with arduino ide: https://www.pjrc.com/teensy/td_download.html

+## Choosing an SD Card

+For best performance with the Teensy 4.1 built-in microSD slot:

+- **Capacity**: 32 GB (microSDHC) or 64 GB (microSDXC) is ideal
+- **Speed Class**: Look for UHS-I, Class 10, U3 or V30 rating (reliable sustained write speeds)
+- **Format**: Use **FAT32** (reformat SDXC cards if needed)
+- **Brands**: Stick to trusted options (SanDisk Extreme/Extreme Pro, Samsung EVO, Kingston Canvas)

+Larger or faster-rated cards (UHS-II, SD Express) will work but only at UHS-I speeds.

 ## Planned Features

-- 📊 Analog & digital data logging
+-  Analog & digital data logging
-- 💾 SD card storage
+-  SD card storage
-- 🔌 Modular sensor inputs (temperature, light, etc.)
+-  Modular sensor inputs (temperature, light, etc.)
-- ⏱️ Timestamped logs
+-  Timestamped logs

 ---